You don’t need the best credit to qualify for a Mariner Finance personal loan, but you will need an established financial history.

-That approval does come with a price, but it may be worth it depending on your individual situation.
-Read on to find out the potential pros and cons of a Mariner Finance personal loan, as well as the details you need on how to apply for one.
+That approval does come with a price, but it may be worth it, depending on your individual situation.
+Read on to find out the potential pros and cons of a Mariner Finance loan, as well as the details you need on how to apply for one.

 Mariner Finance Personal Loans

-Personal loans from Mariner Finance can range anywhere between $500 and $50,000.
+Personal loans from Mariner Finance can range from $500 to $50,000.
 If you want a loan for $10,000 or more, you’ll need to secure it with personal property assets, such as a vehicle or boat.
 The lender has one of the higher minimum interest rates online, which is set at 24%.

-Rates can go all the way up to 36%.
-Though they start at a higher threshold, you still might get the same or better offer as another lender depending on your credit history, even if the other lender starts off with lower rates.
+Rates can go up to 36%.
+So though they start at a higher threshold, you still might get the same or better offer as another lender depending on your credit history, even if the other lender starts with lower rates.

-Mariner Finance advertises itself as a lender for individuals with poor credit, but you’ll still have to meet a number of basic requirements in order to qualify.
-With a minimum credit score of 580, you don’t need a great credit score, although you’ll get better rates with a higher score.
+Mariner Finance, LLC advertises itself as a lender for individuals with poor credit, but you’ll still have to meet several basic requirements to qualify.
+With a minimum credit score of 580, you don’t need a great credit score, although you’ll get better rates with a higher credit score.

-Additionally, you’ll need at least five years of a credit history in order to be considered.
+Additionally, you’ll need at least five years of credit history to be considered.
 And while there’s no minimum income level, most borrowers earn between $35,000 and $45,000 annually.

-There’s no set maximum debt-to-income ratio, but that’s certainly something considered by the loan officer when evaluating your application.
-Also, keep in mind that you’ll need some type of collateral if you decide to take out a secured loan, which is required for any loan amount over $10,000.
+There’s no set maximum debt-to-income ratio, but that’s certainly something the loan officer considers when evaluating your application.
+Also, keep in mind that you’ll need collateral if you decide to take out a secured loan, which is required for any loan amount over $10,000.

-You can apply for a personal loan from Mariner Finance online, but you’ll also need to visit a physical branch as part of the application process.
+You can begin the application process online for a Mariner Finance personal loan, but you’ll need to visit a local branch to continue your application.
 To get started, fill out the application form on the lender’s website.
-You’ll be asked to provide information such as your social security number, job and income data, and the closest branch to you.
+You’ll be asked to provide information such as your Social Security number, job and income data, and the closest branch to you.

 At that point, Mariner Finance will pull a hard credit check through Equifax.
-Be aware that this does slightly affect your credit score and will be listed in your Inquiries section for two years.
+Be aware that this slightly affects your credit score and will be listed as a credit inquiry on your credit report for two years.